jbucsa/Python-Library/Interview_Questions/README.md

 # Interview Questions

-This GitHub Repo contains topics that may be discussed for a role as a python developer.
+This GitHub Repo examples and concepts of python topics that may be discussed in an interview for a python developer role.